etomica/ZENO/cpp/doc/release/sphinx/Input.rst

    \maketitle

 The primary input file, also known as a ``.bod`` file and required by all types of calculation, contains the description of the object and some additional input parameters.
-Additionally, a ``.ff`` file is required for virial calculations, and it contains information about the inter- and intra-particle force fields.
+Additionally, an optional ``.ff`` file may be specified for virial calculations, containing information about the inter- and intra-particle force fields; if not specified, objects are considered to be rigid assemblies of particles interacting as hard spheres.

 .. _defineobj: